datagrok-ai/public/help/_internal/tests/tooltip.md

    switch to the default tooltip from the scatter plot context menu
    - The scatter plot now uses the default tooltip, which is updated so that the selected columns are shown
-   - Default tooltip for other viewers looks the same
+   - Default tooltip for other viewers looks the same as for the scatter plot

 ### Scatter plot: switch from custom tooltip to default form tooltip